aakashvarshney23/Data-Structure-and-Algorithm-Exam-3/README.md

 #### Hints ####
 * You should test your functions using main, but like always, we will not be looking at your `main.cpp`.
+* When in doubt, look at the `exam3B_tests.cpp` file for the expected behavior of a function.